limbo-works/Limbo.Umbraco.Video/README.md

 <br /><br />
 ## Installation

-The Umbraco 10 version of this package is only available via [NuGet](https://github.com/limbo-works/Limbo.Umbraco.Video/releases/tag/v2.0.0).
+The Umbraco 10+ version of this package is only available via [NuGet](https://github.com/limbo-works/Limbo.Umbraco.Video/releases/tag/v2.0.6).
 To install the package, you can use either the .NET CLI:

 ```
-dotnet add package Limbo.Umbraco.Video
+dotnet add package Limbo.Umbraco.Video --version 2.0.6
 ```

-or the older NuGet Package Manager:
+or the NuGet Package Manager:

 ```
-Install-Package Limbo.Umbraco.Video
+Install-Package Limbo.Umbraco.Video -Version 2.0.6
 ```